Tools to Debug Memory Corruptions in LabVIEW

 • LabVIEW

-1. Enable guard bytes.
-Add LVGuardBytes=check to LV's ini file.
-This will cause LV to put a known byte sequence before and after every allocation.
-It will then complain if those sequences are overwritten.
+Add LVGuardBytes=check to LabVIEW's INI file.
+This will cause it to put a known byte sequence before and after every allocation.
+It will then crash and generate a dump file if those sequences are overwritten.
 This checking happens when allocations are resized or disposed, so it is possible that you'll crash before overwrites are detected.

-2. Use alternate memory manager.
-Add LV_USE_MALLOC=1 to LV's command line.
-This will cause LV to load a different version of our mgcore dll that contains our memory manager (multiple versions are included in the shipping resource directory).
+Add LV_USE_MALLOC=1 to LabVIEW's command line.
+This will cause it to load a different version of our mgcore dll that contains our memory manager (multiple versions are included in the shipping resource directory).
 The default is smartheap but this option uses the C malloc/free instead.
 Since these memory managers use different data structures and allocation schemes, switching can impact how memory corruptions expose themselves and may provide more context to determine where the corruption happened.